zachleat/zachleat.com/web/_posts/2016-07-12-comprehensive-fontloading.md

 ### Pros

 * _All the existing Pros of the [Critical FOFT](#critical-foft) approach._
-* Eliminates FOIT and greatly reduces FOUT for the Roman font.
+* Eliminates FOIT and greatly reduces FOUT for the roman font.
 A small reflow will occur for additional characters loaded in the second stage and when the other weights and styles are loaded, but it will have a much smaller impact.

 ### Cons